Miami RedHawks men's ice hockey

+History

-Early Seasons
+Early seasons (1978–1999)

 Miami University added hockey to the roster of varsity sports in 1978, with the leadership of the program's first coach, Steve Cady, playing at the Goggin Ice Arena.
 Miami played as an independent Division I team for the first two seasons, collecting an overall record of 45–27–3.
 The team joined the CCHA for the 1980–81 season.
 The first Miamian to play in the National Hockey League was goaltender Alain Chevrier, who played for Miami from 1980 to 1984, making his NHL debut with the New Jersey Devils in 1985, and left-wing Craig Fisher coming next in 1990 with the Philadelphia Flyers, having turned pro after two seasons in Oxford.
 Fisher was the first Miamian to be honored as first-team All-CCHA for his 1989-90 campaign.

 Success was fleeting until the 1992–93 season with a stellar 22-3-5 (.750) record and CCHA regular season title.
 Miami then capped a historic year for the program when, led by the third head coach in program history, George Gwozdecky, the team received its first bid to the NCAA Men's Ice Hockey Tournament.
 Miami was led by Chris Bergeron (61 points), Brian Savage (2nd-Team All-American, 37 goals), defenseman Bobby Marshall (2nd-Team All American, 45 points) and goalie Richard Shulmistra (2.71 GAA).
 The team lost in the first round to Wisconsin 3–1 at the Joe Louis Arena in Detroit, Michigan.

 Miami hockey reached another milestone in the 1994-95 season when goaltender Chuck Thuss became the first first-team All American.
 Thuss took an unusual path to the honor having been a back-up goaltender for 3 seasons, not playing a single minute for the Red and White until his outstanding senior season in which he posted 16 wins and a 2.87 GAA in 1983 minutes.
 Thuss was also honored by the CCHA in 1995 with the Terry Flanagan Memorial Award for demonstrating "perseverance, dedication and courage while overcoming severe adversity".

 Gwozdecky had left Miami to coach the Denver Pioneers after the 1993-94 season, but successor Mark Mazzoleni took the 1996-97 team to the 1997 NCAA Division I Men's Ice Hockey Tournament with a 27-11-3 record, led by defenseman Dan Boyle (first-team All-American, 54 points) and center Randy Robitaille (first-team All-American, 61 points).
 Miami lost to Cornell 4-2 in the regional quarterfinals played at Van Andel Arena in Grand Rapids, Michigan.